Our summer traditions just keep coming!

 This goes all the way back to at least preschool.
-I think it started with my son staying with my nephew for vbs and moved right along to 4 kids here and 4 kids there, each summer.
+I think it started with my son staying with my nephew for vbs and then moved right along to all 4 kids here for 5ish days and then same thing there every summer.

 It is so key for the kids to be able to spend time with family… otherwise, if they end up on Dateline, YOU, PARENTS, alone will be blamed for whatever lands them in the hot seat with Lester Holt.
 You gotta cover those bases!

 so, Cousin Week…

 As their summers got busier it became a little harder to find the time.
 We made it just one week alternating here one summer and there the next.

 Currently, we split.
 Last summer I got two 5th grade girls while my sister-in-law had two 6th grade boys.
 This summer I get the boys and she gets the girls.

 I feel like it was easier to wow them as preschoolers; Kaleidoscope, camp at The Nelson or Soccer Camp, a different pool every day, bike rides, etc…